How Dare They! That Money Could Have Been Used on a Medicaid Recipient!

 Yet, DMA hires third-party contractors that are not conducting their jobs appropriately, efficiently, or correctly, and DMA says, “Whoa there, taxpayer, it’s not my fault.
 Blame the third-party contractor.”

 And I think, “How dare they!
 That inappropriate, inefficient, and inaccurate third-party contractor took money that could have been used on a Medicaid recipient!”

-Posted on June 28, 2013, in Accountability, Behavioral health, Budget, CCME, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Budget, Medicaid Funds, Medicaid Recipients, North Carolina, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, RAC, Regulatory Audits, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Accountability, Audit, Behavioral health, CCME, Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Medicaid Budget, Medicaid Dollars, Medicaid recipients, Medicaid Third-Party Contractors, Mental health, Misuse of Medicaid Funds, Prepayment, Recovery Audit Contractor, Tentative Notice of Overpayment, termination of Medicaid contracts, Third-Party Contractors.
+Posted on June 28, 2013, in Accountability, Behavioral health, Budget, CCME, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Budget, Medicaid Funds, Medicaid Recipients, NC DHHS, North Carolina, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, RAC, Regulatory Audits, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Accountability, Audit, Behavioral health, CCME, Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Medicaid Budget, Medicaid Dollars, Medicaid recipients, Medicaid Third-Party Contractors, Mental health, Misuse of Medicaid Funds, Prepayment, Recovery Audit Contractor, Tentative Notice of Overpayment, termination of Medicaid contracts, Third-Party Contractors.
 Bookmark the permalink.
 2 Comments.